Simon3457/AzureSIEMLab/README.md

 # Azure Sentinel SIEM Lab

 <h2><b>Description</b></h2>
 This lab goes through the process of creating a Windows 10 honeypot virtual machine on Azure to leave open for any attackers to access.
-We will extract the failed RDP logs from the Event Viewer using a custom PowerShell script and send it to an IP geolocation API that will return the geolocation data we'll use to map out the attacks globally on Azure Sentinel.
+We will then extract the failed RDP logs from the Event Viewer using a custom PowerShell script and send it to an IP geolocation API that will return the geolocation data we'll use to map out the attacks globally on Azure Sentinel.
 <br />